 - 2 cups warm water

-- Prepare your potatoes and carrots and spread them in the bottom of your slow cooker.
+- Prepare your potatoes, carrots, and onion and spread them in the bottom of your slow cooker.

-- Combine your gravy mix, ranch mix, Italian dressing mix and warm water in a medium sized bowl.
+- Combine your ranch mix, gravy mix, and Italian dressing mix and warm water in a medium sized bowl.
 Stir together completely.

-- Place your roast on top of your vegetables and pour your seasoning water mix over the top of everything.
+- Place your roast on top of your vegetables and pour your seasoning mix over the top of the roast.

-- Cook in your slow cooker on low for 7-8 hours or on high for 4-5 hours.
+- Cook in the slow cooker on low for 7-8 hours or on high for 4-5 hours.

 I’m joining the Vanity Fair® Napkins Take Back the Table Campaign to make a pledge to eat one more meal a week together around the table as a family.
 Its so important to take this time to enjoy a meal together as a family, to not only eat a good hearty meal, like this roast, but with how busy our days our to spend that short amount of time together, just with each other.
 Nate and I have decided to put our phones away during these meals, so we can focus on each other, Colby and not on what else is going on in the world.